Anti-German sentiment: British anti-German sentiment

-In 1940, the Ministry of Information launched an "Anger Campaign" to instill "personal anger ... against the German people and Germany", because the British were "harbouring little sense of real personal animus against the average German".
+In 1940, the U.K. Ministry of Information launched an "Anger Campaign" to instill "personal anger ... against the German people and Germany", because the British were "harbouring little sense of real personal animus against the average German".
 This was done to strengthen British resolve against the Germans.
 Sir Robert Vansittart, the Foreign Office's chief diplomatic advisor until 1941, gave a series of radio broadcasts in which he said that Germany was a nation raised on "envy, self-pity and cruelty" whose historical development had "prepared the ground for Nazism" and that it was Nazism that had "finally given expression to the blackness of the German soul".

-The British Institute of Public Opinion tracked the evolution of anti-German/anti-Nazi feeling in Britain, asking the public, via a series of opinion polls conducted from 1939 to 1943, whether "the chief enemy of Britain was the German people or the Nazi government".
-In 1939, only 6% of respondents held the German people responsible, but following the Blitz and the "Anger Campaign" in 1940, this increased to 50%.
-This subsequently declined to 41% by 1943.
-It also was reported by Home Intelligence in 1942 that there was some criticism of the official attitude of hatred towards Germany on the grounds that such hatred might hinder the possibility of a reasonable settlement following the war.
+The British Institute of Public Opinion (BIPO) tracked the development of anti-German/anti-Nazi feeling in Britain, asking the public, via a series of opinion polls conducted from 1939 to 1943, whether "the chief enemy of Britain was the German people or the Nazi government".
+In 1939, only 6% of respondents held the German people responsible, but following the Blitz of 1940 to 1941 and the "Anger Campaign" in 1940, this increased to 50%.
+The figure subsequently declined to 41% by 1943.
+Home Intelligence reported in 1942 that there was some criticism of the official attitude of hatred towards Germany on the grounds that such hatred might hinder the possibility of a reasonable settlement following the war.

-This attitude was expanded upon by J.R.R.
-Tolkien.
-In 1944, he wrote in a letter to his son Christopher:
+J.R.R.
+Tolkien expressed a measured attitude: in 1944 he wrote in a letter to his son Christopher:

 [I]t is distressing to see the press grovelling in the gutter as low as Goebbels in his prime, shrieking that any German commander who holds out in a desperate situation (when, too, the military needs of his side clearly benefit) is a drunkard, and a besotted fanatic. ...
 There was a solemn article in the local paper seriously advocating systematic exterminating of the entire German nation as the only proper course after military victory: because, if you please, they are rattlesnakes, and don't know the difference between good and evil!
 (What of the writer?)
 The Germans have just as much right to declare the Poles and Jews exterminable vermin, subhuman, as we have to select the Germans: in other words, no right, whatever they have done.

-In the same year Mass Observation asked its observers to analyse the British people's private opinions of the German people and it found that 54% of the British population was "pro-German", in that it expressed sympathy for the German people and stated that the war was "not their fault".
-This tolerance of the German people as opposed to the Nazi regime increased as the war progressed.
-In 1943, Mass Observation established the fact that up to 60% of the British people maintained a distinction between Germans and Nazis, with only 20% or so expressing any "hatred, vindictiveness, or need for retribution".
-The British film propaganda of the period similarly maintained the division between Nazi supporters and the German people.
+In the same year Mass Observation asked its observers to analyse the British people's private opinions of the German people: it found that 54% of the British population was "pro-German", in that it expressed sympathy for the German people and stated that the war was "not their fault".
+This tolerance of the German people (as opposed to the Nazi régime) increased as the war progressed.
+In 1943, Mass Observation established that up to 60% of the British people maintained a distinction between Germans and Nazis, with only 20% or so expressing any "hatred, vindictiveness, or need for retribution".
+British film-propaganda of the period similarly maintained the distinction between Nazi supporters and the German people.